Rationalizing the use of chemicals in the field to optimize resources and reduce environmental impact.

 - eaf wetness and temperature sensors.

 The data is accessible on our platform, along with an always-available historical record.
-We also use historical data for the development of predictive models.

 PREDICTIVE MODELS

-Predictive models not only provide important decision support to winemakers and agronomists but also help implement targeted interventions to save resources and safeguard the crop.
+but also help implement targeted interventions to save resources and safeguard the crop.

-The combination of data from various sources, along with knowledge of the state of the art in viticulture, has allowed our experts to develop customized algorithms capable of predicting:
+The combination of data from various sources, along with knowledge of the state of the art

 - The development stage of the vines (phenological phases).